walquis/git-basics-team-project/thebook/src/instructor-notes/session1.md

 - Prework: Ask ppl for red/green reactions w.r.t. completion.
 - If most ppl haven't done it, go over the setup parts.

-## Basic Collaborative Workflow
+## The Simplest Possible Collaborative Git Workflow

 POINTS TO MAKE:
 - Describe the iterative workflow: pull/add/commit/push.
 - Discuss the pull/merge/push pic.
 - LAB: Ask ppl for red/green reactions w.r.t. completion.

-DISCUSS the pull-merge-push diagram
+DESCRIBE the workflow embodied by the pull-merge-push diagram.
+- Context: 'their repo' and 'my repo' are cloned from the origin.
+- Point out missing details, e.g. "step 0", where 'they' make changes

 SKETCHING EXERCISE: Walk with the class through the process of placing the `main` and `origin/main` branch labels corresponding with each operation:
 1. "Where do the branch labels start out when 'my repo' and 'their repo' are cloned?" (everything at the green commit).